mikkelcato/uni-bach/uni-5-sem/qf/qf.typ

   i hbar pdv(, t) cal(U)(t,t_0) ket(alpha","t_0) &= H cal(U) (t,t_0) ket(alpha","t_0) \
   i hbar pdv(, t) ket(alpha","t_0";"t) &= H ket(alpha","t_0";"t)
 $
-of course if we know $cal(U) (t,t_0)$ we don't need the Schrödinger equation, since we can just apply it directly.
-For this reason we are also interested in formal solutions to the Schrödinger equation.
-Here we'll just consider the simplest case; a time-independent $H$, which gives
+of course if we know $cal(U) (t,t_0)$ we don't need the Schrödinger equation, since we can just apply it directly---so we are interested in formal solutions to the Schrödinger equation.
+We'll just consider the simplest case; a time-independent $H$:
 $
   cal(U) (t,t_0) = exp((-i H (t-t_0))/hbar)
 $
-this can be proven easily by expanding this, or by considering infinite infinitesimal timesteps $dd(t)$:
+this can be proven by expanding it, or by considering infinitesimal timesteps $dd(t)$:
 $
   lim_(N arrow oo) (1 - ((i H \/hbar)(t-t_0))/N)^N = exp((- i H(t-t_0))/hbar)
 $
-we'll only consider time-independent Hamiltonians for a long while.

 === Eigenkets of $H$
-We'd like to know how the time-evolution operator we just found acts on $ket(alpha)$, to do this we must know how it acts on the base kets used to expand $ket(alpha)$.
-This is very simple if the base kets are eigenkets of $A$ with $[A,H] = 0$.
+We'd like to know how the time-evolution operator acts on $ket(alpha)$, to do this we must know how it acts on the base kets used to expand $ket(alpha)$.
+This is simple if the base kets are eigenkets of $A$ with $[A,H] = 0$.
 Then they are also eigenkets of $H$---energy eigenkets:
 $
   H ket(a') = E_a' ket(a')
 $